approvals/ApprovalTests.cpp/doc/mdsource/TroubleshootingMisconfiguredBuild.source.md

 ## The problem

+### Ninja generator

-Approval Tests depends on the test framework to provide access to the source file of the test being run.
+Approval Tests depends on the test framework to provide access to the full path of the source file of the test being run.

-In many cases, this is implementing using `__FILE__`.
+In many cases, this is implemented using `__FILE__`.

 With some build configurations, we have found that the path contained in `__FILE__` contains either just the file name, or contains an incorrect relative path to a non-existent directory, relative to the current working directory of the test program.

-We think this may be associated with Visual Studio 2019's change to make Ninja the default generator.
+This is what we have established:

+* Some compilers only put a relative path in to `__FILE__`, if the filename they are given on the command line was relative
+* On all platforms, the Ninja generator:
+  * gives the compiler **relative paths**, if the build tree is inside the source tree
+  * gives the compiler **absolute paths** if build tree is outside the source tree
+* Visual Studio recently changed its default generator to Ninja, making the problem much more common.

+This means that **if Ninja is used to create a build-space that is inside the source tree, Approval Tests-based tests will fail**.

+Visual C++ has a way to over-ride this and force absolute paths, if given `/FC`

 ## Situation: Visual Studio with Visual C++ compiler (cl.exe)